quantum-tinkerer/MeanFi/DESIGN.md

 uses that occupation approximation without an extra accuracy target.

 The default policy assigns `tol/5` to density and charge integration, `tol/10` to the filling residual, and `tol` to the SCF residual.
-Explicit density and charge targets override this policy.
+An explicit density target also supplies an omitted charge target; an explicit charge target may be tighter or looser.
+Without mesh overrides, custom tolerance policies retain both of their targets.
 An unavailable estimate is `None`, including thermodynamic integration errors that a backend cannot estimate.

 ## Verification and release